A powerful cyclone has made landfall along India's east coast with winds of over 200 kilometers-per-hour.

 Weather forecasters predict the storm's winds will continue to be severe through Sunday morning.

 Officials blamed the storm's winds for at least three deaths before it moved ashore.
-The high winds have also uprooted trees, damaged coastal homes and destroyed crops.
+The high winds have also uprooted trees, downed power lines and damaged coastal homes.

-In a Saturday briefing, Disaster Management Commissioner T. Radha said huts and older buildings in the storm's path could not withstand its winds.
+In a Saturday briefing, Disaster Management Commissioner T. Radha said huts and older buildings in the storm's path could not withstand its wind speed.
 He also said low-lying areas would likely be submerged.

 Indian authorities evacuated nearly a half-million people as they prepared for the cyclone, forecast to be one of the country's most powerful storms on record.